 What are benzos?
 The word benzos is short for benzodiazepines.
-This prescription medication can come with a range of side effects, including the potential for addiction.
-Explore what benzos really are, what kind of drugs qualify as benzos and how to get treatment for an addiction to benzos.
+This widely prescribed medication can come with a range of side effects, including the potential for addiction.
+Explore what benzos really are, what kind of drugs qualify as benzos and how to get treatment for benzo addiction.

 What are Benzos?

 The answer to what are benzos, benzos are essentially tranquilizers.
 Medical professionals prescribe them for patients who suffer from conditions like anxiety, panic attacks, seizures, and insomnia.
 In rare cases, patients might get a benzodiazepine as an anesthetic before a surgical procedure.

 Benzos fall under the Controlled Substances Act.
 All benzos are Schedule IV drugs.
 This means that using benzos without a medical prescription is illegal.
 In addition, doing so can be very dangerous.

 There are several brand-name and generic drugs that fall under the category of benzos, including: